MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/user-interface-content.md

 ### Be mindful of content needed for assistive technologies

 Accessibility involves ensuring that content is perceivable, operable, and understandable by all users, including those with disabilities.
 Features such as descriptive alternative (alt) text for images ensures that the UI content can be accessed and easily understood by users dependent on assistive technologies.
-While alt text is commonly used with images to provide a text description for screen readers, it's also applicable to other non-text elements on a webpage.
+While alt text is commonly used with images to provide a text description for screen readers, it can also be used for non-text elements on a webpage.
 For example, videos, audio files, charts, graphs, and interactive components like buttons or icons.

 When writing alt text, provide concise and descriptive text that conveys the purpose and content of the content.
 It should be clear, informative, and relevant to the context of the image.
 Avoid overly technical language or unnecessary details.
 Focus on conveying the essential information, such as key objects, actions, or visual elements, while avoiding subjective interpretations about the image.
 Keep it concise to ensure it is efficiently read by screen readers.
 Keep it mind that the standard recommendation for the maximum length of alt text is typically around 125 characters.
-Write in a neutral tone and ensure that the content is grammatically correct,
+Write in a neutral tone and ensure that the content is grammatically correct.

 ### Write for international audiences